 Malcolm X and the Politics of Race

 Malcolm X’s life represents an extraordinary evolution and transformation from street hustler and ex-con to an intellectual visionary with a race and class analysis.
 He went from being a narrow nationalist to incorporating a broad global perspective.
 He articulated a strong challenge to the system of power and privilege.
 Consequently, the FBI wiretapped Malcolm, read his mail, and kept him under surveillance.
-On February 21, 1965 Malcolm X was gunned down at the Audubon Ballroom in West Harlem.
-In his final year he gave fiery talks throughout the country, including the famous Ballot or the Bullet Speech from King Solomon Baptist Church in Detroit.
-This special program marks 50 years since his assassination.
+A riveting orator, he gave talks throughout the country, including his famous Ballot or the Bullet Speech.
+On February 21, 1965, Malcolm X was gunned down at the Audubon Ballroom in West Harlem.
+This special program marks the centenary of his birth.

 Speaker